 Before deployment, you will have to make sure that your product works perfectly well.
 Conduct a pilot test of the online course among the development team, consultants and beta testers (preferably students with similar or the same profile as those of the target audience).
 Test the product’s usability and its functionality on different browsers.
 Run a survey or a focus group discussion with your beta testers, and quiz them about the site's ease-of-use, the course's accessibility, its materials' readability.
 Make the necessary adjustments according to the comments of your testers.

 Once everything gets tested and ready, the course can finally be deployed to intended audience or students.
 Make room for improvements and be alert to student feedback on usability and revise the course elements accordingly.
 Direct solicitation of user feedbacks can be done.
 You may also monitor learning management system logs and activity reports.
 Set up discussion forums and survey form in the package to hear comments directly from the students themselves.

 The line you see in the workflow illustration above is just made up for simplicity.
 In reality, there's no linear path to creating an online course.
 The steps are all inter-connected.
 A step tends to loop back to earlier steps.
-Complex the process may be, it's definitely not an impossible task.
+However complex the process may be, it's definitely not an impossible task.
 Talk to us at moodLearning.
-We'll help you get started with your online course.
+We'll help you get started with your online courses.